-Here's the most important secret - learn from someone
+Here's the most important tip - learn from someone who

-who has done well on the test and knows how to help others do well.
-It's just like the secret to succeeding
+has done well on the test and knows how to help others learn important skills.
+It's just like the secret

-in life - choosing whom you learn from makes all the difference .... people who can build the right allies have
+to succeeding in life - choosing whom you learn from makes all the difference .... people who can build the right

 Be careful of those who think they are